RCass172/recipe-delights/README.md

 ## **Design**

 * Hero Image - The table setting used for the hero image was chosen to relate to the website and colors matched in with the overall theme.
 * Colors - I wanted to use rich colors to give an elegant feeling to match the overall theme.
-Using [Coolors](https://coolors.co/) color palette generater i was able to find the below set which i was happy with.
+Using [Coolors](https://coolors.co/) color palette generater I was able to find the below set which i was happy with.

 ![Color Theme Image](static/images/README/colorThemes.png)